jonashackt/soap-spring-boot-cxf/README.md

 * Webservice-Method that returns a PDF-File (you can view the base64-encoded String inside the Webservice´ Response with a small Angular/Boot-App I wrote for that: [base64gular])
 * PDF-Test with asserts of the PDF-contents via [Pdfbox]
 * Correlate all Log-Messages (Selfmade + ApacheCXFs SOAP-Messages) within the Scope of one Service-Consumer`s Call in Kibana via logback´s [MDC], placed in a Servlet-Filter
+* Deployment to [Heroku], with inspiration from my colleague´s [blogpost] - see it in action (maybe you have to wait a while, cause it´s just a free Heroku-Dyno) [here] - or call it via [SOAP-UI]

 ### Todo's